 When operating conditions exceed the capabilities of standard bearing steels (such as GCr15), advanced ceramics and hybrid materials come into play.

-- Full ceramic bearings — inner rings, outer rings, and rolling elements all made from silicon nitride (Si₃N₄) or zirconia (ZrO₂).
-They offer absolute corrosion resistance, complete electrical insulation, high-temperature capability (up to 800°C and beyond), and potential for self-lubrication.
-Used in semiconductor manufacturing equipment, ultra-high-speed spindles, and strong magnetic field environments.
+- Full ceramic bearings: inner rings, outer rings, and rolling elements all made from silicon nitride (Si₃N₄) or zirconia (ZrO₂).
+They offer absolute corrosion resistance, complete electrical insulation, high-temperature capability (continuous service to roughly 800°C for bearing-grade Si₃N₄, per CeramTec material data), and potential for self-lubrication.
+Used in semiconductor manufacturing equipment, ultra-high-speed spindles, and strong magnetic-field environments.

-- Hybrid ceramic bearings — steel rings paired with silicon nitride balls.
-The ceramic balls, at only 40% the density of steel, dramatically reduce centrifugal force and rolling element skidding at high speeds, while providing inherent electrical insulation.
+- Hybrid ceramic bearings: steel rings paired with silicon nitride balls.
+Si₃N₄ has a density of about 3.2 g/cm³, roughly 40% that of bearing steel (~7.85 g/cm³), so the lighter ceramic balls dramatically reduce centrifugal force and rolling-element skidding at high speeds, while providing inherent electrical insulation.
 They are common in high-performance motorized spindles and electric vehicle drive motors.

 Ceramic bearings have moved beyond the laboratory and are now a standard solution for many extreme-duty applications.